 - What wiggle room do you have to change some of those stressors?

-How a Discernment Counselor can help
+How discernment counseling can help

 It’s common for couples who have experienced distance or betrayal to question the sustainability and stability of their relationship.
 It is also common for each partner to have different desires about the future of their relationship.
 One partner may be “leaning in” and the other “leaning out.”
 Without a professionally guided conversation, a couple experiencing this mismatch can feel misunderstood or helpless.

-If you are ready to schedule an appointment and live in Arizona, North Carolina, South Carolina, or Texas, we can help.
-Contact us to get started.
-If you live in a state not listed, search this discernment counseling directory to find someone near you.
+If you live in a state where we do not currently offer support, search this discernment counseling directory to find someone near you.